Air Canada Unaccompanied Minor Policy

 • The essentials can be packed into this small backpack.

 During your child’s unaccompanied minor trip, you should contact the Air Canada airport support desk for details on drop-off and pick-up procedures.
 Your child will be given a LAN ID to wear on the journey.
-When traveling, passengers are required to carry a pack of documents, including their boarding passes and identification card.
+When traveling, passengers must carry a pack of documents, including their boarding passes and identification cards.
 The accompanying adult must provide the following information to check-in:

 • Passport or driving license with a photo.